Sorry, you need to enable JavaScript to visit this website.

 1. teaching periods: this activity allows HEI teaching staff or staff from enterprises to teach at a partner HEI abroad.
 Staff mobility for teaching can be in any subject area/academic discipline.

-2. training periods: this activity supports the professional development of HEI teaching and non-teaching staff in the form of training events abroad (excluding conferences) and job shadowing/observation periods/training at a partner HEI, or at another relevant organisation abroad.
+2. training periods: this activity supports the professional development of HEI teaching and non-teaching staff through training events abroad (excluding conferences) and job shadowing/observation periods/training at a partner HEI, or another relevant organisation abroad.
 A period abroad can combine teaching and training activities.

 The University of Malta participates in the Erasmus+ programme at tertiary level.
 University students proceed on an Erasmus+ mobility which is fully recognised as part of the course they would be reading with the University of Malta.
 The average duration of the mobilities for study purposes is mostly 1 semester (4-5 months) or a year (9 months).
 Students who proceed on an Erasmus+ training mobility are allowed a minimum of 2 months up to 1 year, the average duration is that of 3 months.
 Academic and administrative staff exchanges to and from partner institutions are also catered for by the Erasmus+ programme.

-The main purposes of students participating in the Erasmus+ programme is either to study for a period of time in a partner university in their field of studies or to carry out a traineeships or research mainly linked to their future profession or degree.
-While on an Erasmus+ exchange students are given to opportunity to follow the Online Linguistic Support (OLS) services which aim to improve a person’s language competences while on Erasmus.
+The main purposes of students participating in the Erasmus+ programme are either to study for a period of time in a partner university in their field of studies or to carry out traineeships or research mainly linked to their future profession or degree.
+While on an Erasmus+ exchange, students are given the opportunity to follow the Online Language Support (OLS) services, which aim to improve a person’s language competencies while on Erasmus.

-Members of staff proceed on Erasmus+ to obtain more experience through the mobility of administrative/ technical staff or to carry out teaching and research through the academic mobilities.
+Staff members proceed on Erasmus+ to obtain more experience through the mobility of administrative/ technical staff or to carry out teaching and research through academic mobilities.

-The Erasmus+ grants beneficiaries receive consist of a travel grant, which is a lump sum calculated, by the EU Commission, according to their destination and a monthly grant depending on destination too.
-A similar progress is implemented for staff mobilities too.
+The Erasmus+ grants beneficiaries receive consist of a travel grant, which is a lump sum calculated by the EU Commission according to their destination, and a monthly grant, also depending on destination.
+Similar progress is implemented for staff mobilities.

-EU (Erasmus+) funded VET mobility programmes belong to the VET educational context and the purpose of these mobilities is the placement of learners in companies and VET learners in schools.
-Mobilities are only for outgoing learners and students go for short term duration mobilities (2 weeks).
+EU (Erasmus+) funded VET mobility programmes belong to the VET educational context.
+These mobilities' purpose is to place learners in companies and VET learners in schools.
+Mobilities are only for outgoing learners, and students go for short-term duration mobilities (2 weeks).

-The Erasmus+ funding provides students with funding to cover travel, subsistence as well as linguistic preparation expenses.
+The Erasmus+ funding provides students with funding to cover travel, subsistence, and linguistic preparation expenses.

 Promoting mobility in the context of non-formal learning, and of youth work

 In 2017 Aġenzija Żgħażagħ coordinated a project called 'Let's Talk about Life'.
-This project was a multilateral 6 day exchange involving 4 countries.
-The participating countries include Poland, Ireland, Estonia and Malta, as the hosting country.
-36 young people between the ages of 13 to 17 years participated in the youth exchange.
+This project was a multilateral six-day exchange involving four countries: Poland, Ireland, Estonia, and Malta, the hosting country.
+36 young people between the ages of 13 and 17 participated in the youth exchange.

-The project aimed to encourage young people to use their own knowledge and abilities to create peer educational material that could be used with their peers.
-The methodologies utilized during the youth exchange included a combination of non-formal learning methods such as interactive workshops, team building activities, inter-cultural events, experiential experiences, and evaluation and reflective sessions.
+The project aimed to encourage young people to use their knowledge and abilities to create peer educational material that could be used with their peers.
+The methodologies utilized during the youth exchange included non-formal learning methods such as interactive workshops, team building activities, inter-cultural events, experiential experiences, and evaluation and reflective sessions.

-As a result of the project the participants became aware that in various situation injustices, discrimination and bullying can be minimized by speaking up and not being indifferent and hence becoming proactive citizens.
-Moreover, the project helped in encouraging young people to take on active roles in their respective communities, thus sustaining the European democratization process.
+As a result of the project, the participants became aware that injustices, discrimination, and bullying can be minimized by speaking up and not being indifferent, and hence becoming proactive citizens.
+Moreover, the project helped encourage young people to take on active roles in their respective communities, thus sustaining the European democratization process.

 The project made use of Erasmus+ funding.